eweisbrod/example-project/README.md

 <img src="/etc/clone1.jpg" alt="clone repo" >

 * In RStudio, click File -> New Project.
-On the next menu, click "Version Control"
+On the next menu, click "Version Control" and choose Git.

 * Paste the URL into the box, as follows: